 Mozambique is an example the geographical targeting based on poverty maps.
 The geographical targeting exercise was the first of a three-step procedure (followed by community-based targeting and a proxy means test) and involved the identification of a list of districts with the most prevalent poverty.
 The ranking of districts according to the poverty gap was almost identical to the ranking based on the total number of households living in poverty by district.
 (World Bank 2018)

 Categorical targeting can also be used to select eligible households and may sometimes have the specific goal of breaking the vicious cycle of poverty reproduction among certain groups of society, or preventing poverty related to life cycle risks.
-In this case, individuals are selected on the basis of a certain demographic characteristic – e.g., pregnant women, or children, or school-age youth etc.
+In this case, individuals are selected on the basis of a certain demographic characteristic – e.g., pregnant women, single mothers, children, or school-age youth etc.

 For example, categorical approach helped in emergency response for Pakistan.
 A cash transfer program targeted to the poor and vulnerable families affected by the earthquake was designed and implemented in response to the earthquake in October 2005.
 Given the lack of an existing targeting system and challenges with community-based targeting in such situations, categorical approach was chosen.
 First, sub-district level administrative units were selected on the basis of estimates of the damage suffered.
 An information campaign was undertaken to draw applicants.
 These application forms were computerized and checked centrally by the National Database and Registration Authority (NADRA).
 Second, eligibility criteria for the cash transfers were defined with the help of simulations from this database.
 At the first stage, all households that had reported housing damage and that had no government employee were deemed to be eligible.
 Eligibility was then determined by households meeting any one of the following conditions: (i) families headed by currently unmarried women, (ii) families with any disabled member and (iii) families with five or more children, including orphans.
 These criteria were developed in consultation with the Earthquake Reconstruction and Rehabilitation Authority (ERRA) and were endorsed by local agencies (Vishwanath and Narayan 2006).